Texas Tech University

 Alcohol Containers

-Students under the age of 21 may possess a maximum of two empty alcohol containers (i.e. beer bottle, wine, or champagne bottle) which must be cleaned and used for decoration only.
-Collections of alcohol-related cans or bottles are not permitted.
+Students may possess a maximum of two empty alcohol containers (i.e., beer bottle, wine, or champagne bottle) which must be cleaned and used for decoration only.
+Collections of alcohol-related containers are not permitted.
+Alcohol use for culinary purposes is still considered a violation of the alcoholic beverages and alcohol containers policies.
+Students over the age of 21 residing in West Village Building B may have alcohol in the apartment if all residents and guests are over the age of 21.

 Potential Violation: Alcoholic Beverages; or Violation of Published University Policy